 The East River waterfront defines Hunters Point, through its factories, its brilliant views of the Manhattan skyline, and now its ads for future condos.
 The biggest banners of change are the Queens West towers and the Citibank tower.

 The East River and Newtown Creek meet at Hunters Point.
 To the west is Manhattan, with the United Nations and Chrysler Building at spitting distance.
 South is Newtown Creek and Greenpoint.
 To the east are the railyards and Sunnyside, and north is Queens Plaza and Dutch Kills.

 The main drag Vernon Boulevard is all restaurants, bars, and shops until about 47th Ave, where warehouses take over.
 Wide Jackson Avenue is a major thoroughfare, with a more industrial-commercial mix, leading to Court Square.

 Transportation: So Close to Manhattan

-The #7 subway makes its first Queens stop in Hunters Point, about five minutes from Grand Central.
-The G carries folks between Queens and Brooklyn.
+The #7 subway from Manhattan makes its first Queens stop in Hunters Point, about five minutes from Grand Central.
+The G subway carries folks between Queens and Brooklyn.
 The E and V subways meet at Court Square.
-The LIRR has limited service at Borden Ave and 2nd St.
+The Long Island Rail Road (LIRR) has limited service at Borden Ave and 2nd St.

-The neighborhood peers into the mouth of the Midtown Tunnel, which brings the LIE to Manhattan.
-From nearby Queens Plaza, the Queensboro (59th Street) Bridge is a free way to Manhattan.
+The neighborhood peers into the mouth of the Midtown Tunnel, which brings the Long Island Expressway (LIE) to and from Manhattan.
+From nearby Queens Plaza, the Queensboro (59th Street) Bridge is a freeway to Manhattan.